ptapping/scpi_parser/README.md

-# Vrekrer scpi parser
+# scpi_parser
-Simple SCPI parser for small Arduino projects
+A simple SCPI parser for small Arduino projects.